kubernetes/steering/backlog.md

 ## Backlog Items

 - Check the governance documents into the community repo
-- Clarify the inferface with the CNCF
+- Clarify the interface with the CNCF
 - Update the Code of Conduct Committee to a more recent version, documenting enforcement, broaden coverage beyond maintainers and committers, coding activities, and project/public spaces, specify our own reporting path, clarify the policy on employer notification and who else may be involved, decide what should